databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 ### Understand Databend Recluster Pipeline

 A well-clustered table may become chaotic in some storage blocks negatively affecting the query performance.
 For example, the table continues to have DML operations (INSERT / UPDATE / DELETE).
-This command helps reduce the chaos by re-clustering the table.

 The re-clustering operation does not cluster the table from the ground up.
 It selects and reorganizes the most chaotic existing storage blocks by calculating based on the clustering algorithm.